shreyasahoo6/research-mate/Readme.md

 ## 🔹 Overview
 This repository contains two AI-powered projects developed in Google Colab:

-- **Zephyr** → Fine-tuning the model Zephyr7B to be able to respond legal queries better.
+- **Zephyr** → Fine-tuning the model Zephyr7B to be able to respond academic
+-  queries better.
 - **Research Mate** → An AI-powered research assistant that helps retrieve, summarize, and manage academic papers.

 Both notebooks are designed to be run seamlessly in **Google Colab** or locally with **Jupyter Notebook**.